welbornprod/easysettings/README.txt

 Bug Fixes
 =========

+Version 1.8.9:
+Small changes were made to help compatibility issues between the old and new package layouts.
+You can still do: `from easysettings import easysettings` and then `easysettings.easysettings()` if you have to.
+The new method is much better though.

 Version 1.8.7:

-Code has been refactored a little, package layout has changed.

-Instead of `from easysettings.easysettings import easysettings`, you can now just do `from easysettings import EasySettings`.
+Changed package layout.
+Instead of `from easysettings.easysettings import easysettings`, the simple form of `from easysettings import EasySettings' can be used.
 The main class has been given a proper class name.

 Version 1.8.6:

-Fixed small error in setsave() where setsave('opt', False) caused errors.
+Fixed small bug in `setsave()` where `setsave('opt', False)` caused errors.

+Version 1.8.3:
 Now supports Python 3.3!
 The major difference was in the ``pickle`` library.
 ``pickle`` used strings in python 2.7, and bytes in python 3.
 All pickled objects are now using a string format in EasySettings, with the help of 3 little conversion